cloudflare/cloudflare-docs/products/pages/src/content/platform/deploy-hooks.md

 In the Strapi Admin Panel, you can configure your webhook to be triggered based on events.
 You can adjust these settings to create a new deployment of your Cloudflare Pages site automatically when a Strapi entry or media asset is created, updated, or deleted.

-Be sure to add the webhook settings to the [production](https://strapi.io/documentation/developer-docs/latest/setup-deployment-guides/installation.html) Strapi application that powers your Cloudflare site.
+Be sure to add the webhook configuration to the [production](https://strapi.io/documentation/developer-docs/latest/setup-deployment-guides/installation.html) Strapi application that powers your Cloudflare site.

 ![Configuring Deploy Hooks with Strapi](./strapi.png)